 Culture is a major element in hiring modern employees.
 Engagement is also an irreplaceable factor in the likelihood that your current employees will be willing to bring in referrals.
 If your current team feels a strong commitment to your organization, they're more likely to refer their

-Workers should be engaged by their salary
+Objection 4: People should be engaged by their salary

 Money can't buy loyalty, and it certainly can't buy engagement.
 Sure, it's absolutely vital to pay your employees a fair and equitable wage.
 The problem is, money is a fungible resource.
-Your salary dollars are worth exactly the same to an employee that your arch-nemesis competitor's.
+Your salary dollars are worth exactly the same to an employee than your competitor's.
 The day they're willing or able to offer a few more of those dollars than you are, it's time to start drafting that job posting.

 Culture is non-fungible.
 Engagement, and the emotional commitment to your organization that it embodies, are inherently non-fungible.
 If you're providing an extraordinary culture and work environment, the commitment that often inspires will be much harder to break, even in the face of a more tantalizing salary offer.